juju/docs/src/en/developer-event-cycle.md

 other unit, to allow operations such as backup, or to allow graceful terminations of connections.
-The second event `[name]-relation-broken` is run when the relation no longer exists, where a charm might remove a system from a configuration and restart the service if necessary.
+The second event `[name]-relation-broken` is run when the relation no longer exists, where a charm might remove a system from a configuration and restart a process if necessary.

 1. database-relation-departed
 1. database-relation-broken

 # Leader Events by example

-Software with many distributed services may require a notion of a “leader”, or a single service as the organizer of the other services.
-Such services often have “leader elections” or come to a “quorum” to determine the leader among themselves.
+Software with many distributed nodes may require a notion of a “leader”, or a single node as the organizer of the other nodes.
+Such applications often have “leader elections” or come to a “quorum” to determine the leader among themselves.
 The leadership hooks allow Juju to determine one leader and creates an event if the leader is ever destroyed or otherwise displaced.